mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 ### `pbs`

-: Contains sub-keys which specify settings specific to the PBS scheduler at NCI.
+: Contains settings specific to the PBS scheduler at NCI for the PBS script running the CABLE simulations at FLUXNET sites and the bitwise comparison for these simulations.

 #### `ncpus`